 - 10 grams Tila beads, matte black or in the color of your choice

-- 7 grams Japanese seed beads, size 11 - color in example is Silverlined Maize
+- 7 grams Japanese seed beads, size 11; color in the example is Silverlined Maize

-- Three strand clasp of your choice - clasp in example is gold-filled three strand slide lock clasp
+- Three-strand clasp of your choice; clasp in the example is gold-filled three-strand slide lock clasp

 - Size 12 beading needle